Lena Schlegel

 Seminar ‚Mensch-Natur-Beziehungen in der Weltgesellschaft‘

-BA/MA Sozialwissenschaften, University of Augsburg
+BA/MA Social Sciences, University of Augsburg

 SoSe 2021: